Mvalentino92/Math_4_Glory/README.md

 **rounding.java:** Takes a double as input, and returns a double rounded to the decimal place provided.

+**tQuickBubbleSort.java:** QuickBubbleSort but using 4 threads.
+The efficiency boost is definitely there.
+But BubbleSort is still not an efficient algorithm regardless.
+Essentially makes the best of a bad situation.

 **totient.java:** Euler's totient function.
 One method which prints a symetrical matrix of all of the GCD's computed.
 One method that simply returns the number of co-primes.